garbiglitchress/asteroids/README.md

 Blue asteroids are powerups that double the amount of points you gain for 10 seconds if you touch them.

+TODO:
-TODO: make hitboxes of asteroids circular.
+Make hitboxes of asteroids circular.
+Add mouse support.